Science of People - Logo

 4. If you identify a boundary you violate, apologize to the other person and tell them you’d like to work on respecting their boundaries.

-Pro Tip: Start small, and don’t drag up all your grievances with this person.
-Sometimes communicating verbally is helpful.
+Pro Tip: Start small, and don’t discuss your grievances with this person.
+Sometimes, communicating verbally is helpful.
 In other situations, it’s more effective to casually implement the boundary without making a big fuss.
 Do what resonates with you and your history with the other person.

 Quick Tips for Handling Anger in Specific Scenarios

-Handling stress at work can feel like an uphill battle.
-We’re all feeling the impact of global stress, and the workplace is showing us just how hard it is to manage accumulated stress.
-If you find yourself losing it over the smallest things, so is much of the workforce.
+Handling stress at work and other scenarios can feel like an uphill battle.
+We all feel the impact of global stress, and the workplace shows us how hard it is to manage accumulated stress.
+Here are some tips that can give you some peace.

 meme with a woman drinking soda with caption "me after sending out my passive aggressive email for the day"